cybozu-go/placemat/README.md

         directory for cache data.
   -data-dir string
-        directory to store data (default "/var/scratch/placemat")
+        directory to store data (default "/var/scratch/placemat") -debug
+        show QEMU's and Pod's stdout and stderr
 ```

 If `-cache-dir` is not specified, the default will be `/home/${SUDO_USER}/placemat_data`